 PRINCIPLES OF MII

 The impedance stays at its nadir as long as the bolus is present in the segment, returning to baseline once the bolus is cleared by a contraction.
 The contraction produces a slight increase in impedance above the baseline due to a decrease in luminal cross-section.
-Gas passing transiently by the impedance measuring segments will produce a rapid rise in the impedance since it has poor electrical conductance.
+Gas passing transiently by the impedance-measuring segments will produce a rapid and high (usually >3000 Ohms) rise in the impedance since it has poor electrical conductance.

 Measuring impedance at multiple sites (multichannel) allows for determination of direction of bolus movement based upon temporal differences in bolus entry and exit (ie, bolus entries progressing from proximal to distal indicate antegrade bolus movement while bolus entries progressing from distal to proximal indicate retrograde bolus movement) (waveform 1).
 Combined with manometry (multichannel intraluminal impedance and manometry; MII-EM) it provides information about both pressures and bolus transit within the esophagus.
 Combined with pH (multichannel intraluminal impedance and pH; MII-pH) it permits detection of both acid and non-acid gastroesophageal reflux.

-The United States Food and Drug Administration approved MII to detect intraluminal bolus movement in July 2002.
-Combined MII-EM is approved for esophageal function testing and combined MII-pH for gastroesophageal reflux monitoring (Sandhill Scientific Inc, Highlands Ranch, CO, USA).
+The US Food and Drug Administration approved MII to detect intraluminal bolus movement in July 2002.
+Combined MII-EM is approved for esophageal function testing and combined MII-pH for gastroesophageal reflux monitoring.

 - Tutuian R, Vela MF, Balaji NS, et al. Esophageal function testing with combined multichannel intraluminal impedance and manometry: multicenter study in healthy volunteers.
 Clin Gastroenterol Hepatol 2003; 1:174.